 Viet Nam planned to resume international commercial flights (from 15 Sep), but still for priority groups (i.e. diplomats, highly-skilled officials, students, laborers) to be started with the following countries: China (Guangzhou), Japan (Tokyo), Korea (Seoul), Taiwan (Taipei), China, Cambodia (Phnom Penh), Lao PDR (Vientiane) and Thailand.
-On 19 Sep, the first commercial flight from Ha Noi to Tokyo, Japan had resumed, after six months of suspension.
+On 19 Sep, the first commercial flight from Ha Noi to Tokyo, Japan had resumed; and on 25 Sep, the first commercial flight from Seoul to Ha Noi had resumed, after six months of suspension.